ischubert/ddpg/README.md

 # ddpg

-Reinforcement learning in python using DDPG (Lillicrap 2016)
+Reinforcement learning in python using DDPG (Lillicrap et al. 2016)

 ## Setup
 Clone this repo and install the project with editable files: